ricardoquesada/ricardoquesada.github.io/content/posts/introducing-unijoysticle-2-c64.md

 url: /2023/06/21/introducing-unijoysticle-2-c64/

 ---
-Unijoysticle 2 C64 add Bluetooth gamepad functionality to the Commodore 64/128.
+Unijoysticle 2 C64 adds Bluetooth gamepad functionality to the Commodore 64/128.

 For those familiar with the [Unijoysticle 2+](/2021/10/20/introducing-unijoysticle-2/), this is the evolution of it.